Grow Lights : Fluorescent and Metal Halide

 - Conversion Grow Lights are either metal halide lights that are used with high pressure sodium ballasts (MH conversion lamps) or high pressure sodium lights that are used with metal halide ballasts (HPS conversion lamps).
 A conversion bulb offers you the opportunity to switch the light in your MH or HPS fixture without changing ballasts.
 It is also a convenient option when you only have room for a single fixture but want the advantages of both HPS and MH lighting.
 Since MH grow lights maximize growth during the vegetative cycle and HPS lamps maximize flowering, conversion grow lights are an easy way to take advantage of both technologies while only requiring one fixture.

 - CFL Grow Lights operate at low wattages and temperatures.
-CFL grow lights are a good choice for offices and residences where space is limited because the light bulb can be placed up to 6" away from the plant without burning it.
+CFL lamps are a good choice for offices and residences where space is limited because the light bulb can be placed up to 6" away from the plant without burning it.
 Available in different color temperatures, you can maximize plant growth during different stages of the plant life cycle.
 Lower color temperatures are ideal for larger leaves during the flowering stage and higher color temperatures maximize plant height, used predominantly for seedlings, cuttings, and the vegetative stage.

 - Incandescent Grow Lights imitate natural light to assist plant growth.
 Our selection includes R20, R25, R30, and R40 options.
-Incandescent lights are typically best for the flowering stage because of the low color temperatures.
+Incandescent bulbs are typically best for the flowering stage because of the low color temperatures.